Environmental Studies, B.A.

 1

-ENST 3891 is taken as a corequisite with ENST 2813 and ENST 3893, and one additional semester, for a total of three semesters.
+ENST 3891 is taken as a corequisite with ENST 2813 and two additional semesters, for a total of three semesters.

 General Education and College Requirements